abarker/pytest-helper/doc/sphinx_docs/index.rst

 * :ref:`pytest_helper.auto_import<auto_import>`

    The `auto_import` function is a convenience function that automatically imports certain pytest-helper and pytest functions into the calling module's global namespace.
-The names can then be used like builtins in the test code.
+The names can then be used essentially as builtins in the test code.

    By default this function imports the `py.test` module as `pytest`.
 From pytest-helper it imports `locals_to_globals`, and